Yukino2002/WEC-Parallel-Computing/Readme.md

 </br><b>Basic Task:</b> Finding sum of array</br></br>
 One can implement the following task using multiple methods.
-I solved it using in Python by using the multiprocessing module available.
+I solved it in Python by using the multiprocessing module available.

 </br>In the main function, I initialised an array, whose size can be changed.
 For this task I took it as 101 and stored all the elements from 0-100 in it.